AnsariAbdullah/codewars-solution/trash/readme.md

 - Make it a point based thing
 - Add sections eg. all `Math.` methods go together

-NOTE: Please store all codewar solution in a codewar folder.
-Minor changes
+Note: Format the actual readme in a better way (Like AirBNB documentation)